 Food preparation, cleaning and hygiene

 Many of our customers are looking for kitchen or bathroom worktops, so health and hygiene is paramount.
-At Surrey Marble and Granite, we fully seal all natural stone worktops before they leave our factory, while Caesarstone is intrinsically sealed as part of the manufacturing process.
+At Surrey Marble and Granite, we fully seal all natural stone worktops before they leave our factory.
+Caesarstone is then intrinsically sealed as part of the manufacturing process.
 This means that the two are pretty much on par in terms of health and hygiene: both are suitable for food preparation and neither will absorb liquids, smells or food particles.
 Both are easy to clean as spills and dirt can be wiped off with a cloth and a gentle cleaner.

 Durability and longevity

-Quartz is one of the few substances in the world that’s as tough as granite, so the two surfaces are well matched.
+Quartz is one of the few substances in the world that’s as tough as granite.
+Meaning the two surfaces are well matched.
 While we know that granite surfaces such as floors can last centuries, Caesarstone has only been around for a few decades.
 However, what has become clear is that Caesarstone is truly as tough as rock and both substances are incredibly hard to scratch, chip, stain or break.
 While we don’t have solid evidence, it does seem likely that you (or perhaps your grandkids) will get bored of your Caesarstone or granite long before either wears out.